sysfce2/SFML_Workshop/README.md

 ## 08 - Text

-Display a 'You Won!' text when the win condition is reached.
+Display a 'You Won!' text when the win condition is reached and show the steps taken.

 - `sf::Font`
 - `sf::Text`